Zoe Sugg: 2019–present: Business interests and The Magpie Society

 In February 2019, it was announced that Sugg had worked on a limited edition makeup range with ColourPop Cosmetics, based on 70s fashion.
 In April 2019, Sugg announced Filmm, a mobile photography app that she co-developed with Elsie Larson and Emma Chapman.
-Later that year, she announced Template, another mobile editing app designed for editing Instagram stories.
 In August 2020, Sugg collaborated on a homeware range with Etsy, featuring products co-curated by herself and independent Etsy sellers.

-Also in August 2020, she partnered with mental health awareness organisation #IAmWhole and cosmetics retailer Lush on a "digital detox" campaign.
-With a "Digital Detox Day" on 5 September 2020, the campaign was created to "raise the issue of negative effects that social media can have on mental health" and "encourage users to build a healthier relationship with these platforms and their devices".
-As part of the partnership, Sugg created a bath bomb with Lush, which will aid global grassroot groups to secure grants that will focus on mental health.
-In October, she and Deyes were announced as "ambassadors" promoting A Good Company, a maker of household products.

 On 29 October 2020, The Magpie Society: One for Sorrow, a young adult fiction novel she co-authored with Amy McCulloch, was released.
 The book details events at an elite boarding school from the points of view of two girls – Ivy, written by Sugg, and Audrey, written by McCulloch.
 It was stated by Sugg that the book would act as the first of a series, with a sequel titled The Magpie Society: Two for Joy which was released in 2021.

 Personal life

 Sugg has been in a relationship with vlogger Alfie Deyes since October 2012.
 They made their relationship public in a blog post by Sugg in August 2013.
-They have a daughter named Ottilie (born August 2021) and reside in Brighton.
+They became engaged in September 2023.
+They had their first daughter in August 2021, and their second daughter in December 2023.
+The family reside in Brighton.

 Sugg attracted criticism from the media in November 2017 after releasing a 12-door £50 advent calendar, with the "extortionate price" and alleged poor quality receiving attention.
 The calendar contained items such as a small pack of confetti, a packet of seven stickers, and cookie cutters.
 A spokesperson for Sugg said, "Zoe is incredibly proud of the Christmas collection and excited to see it in store.
 However, the pricing and in-store promotional strategy of the collection, including the calendar, is at the control of third parties and is not set by Zoe."

 Also in November 2017, Sugg apologised following controversy surrounding posts she had made on social media between 2009 and 2012 mocking gay people and "fat chavs".
 She responded on Twitter, claiming the posts had been "taken out of context" and writing, "I'm sorry if I have offended anyone, that was not my intention."